-New Year's Day Martin L. King Day Presidents' Day Memorial Day July 4th Labor Day New Year's Eve Day
+New Year's Day

+Martin L. King Day

+Presidents' Day

+Memorial Day

+July 4th

+Labor Day

 Veterans' Day Thanksgiving Day Day After Thanksgiving Christmas Eve Day Christmas Day

 If the holiday falls on a Saturday, it will be observed the Friday prior to the holiday.
 If the holiday falls on a Sunday, it will be observed the Monday following the holiday.